oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     authorization_code=uY29tL2F1dGhlbnRpY
     &state=xyz

-Client SHALL compile during each flow an Allowlist of DNS domains of all *federation_uri* it encounters, which were returned with error code *federate*, to be used for validation in the **response handling phase**, which begins:
+Client SHALL compile during each flow an Allowlist of DNS domains of all *federation_uri* it has encountered, which were returned with error code *federate*, to be used for validation of any federation_uri attributes received in conjunction with the error code *federated_response*, or as parameter when client's native_callback_uri is invoked (if provided).

-* Once client has been invoked on its native_callback_uri (if provided).
-* Once client has received the error code *federated_response*.

 #### Redirect to app response {#redirect-to-app-response}